HR Leadership

 Best for: Mid-to-large teams interested in engagement insights and DEI tracking

-Culture Amp combines surveys, performance management, and people analytics with a science-based approach to engagement and inclusion measurement.
-Its dashboards and DEI benchmarking data are especially helpful to companies tracking over-time progress.
+Culture Amp combines surveys, performance management, and people analytics with a research-backed approach to engagement and inclusion measurement.
+Its dashboards and DEI benchmarking data are particularly valuable for organizations tracking representation and sentiment over time.

 15Five